Text and pictures © 1993-2023 Guillaume Dargaud

 Left: The highest, hardest and last iceberg Grosnitho and I climbed

 This tall one (120m) was the 16th and last iceberg I climbed.
 The ascent was completed with Grosnitho on November 4th, 1993.
-We went inside the obvious crack in the center, one pitch easy snow, then a short vertical pitch (15m) in very bad ice, brittle like crystal on the right side, soft snow holding ice blocks on the left.
+First we walked 2 hours on sea ice to reach it.
+Then we went inside the obvious crack in the center, one pitch easy snow, then a short vertical pitch (15m) in very bad ice, brittle like crystal on the right side, soft snow holding ice blocks on the left.
 Impossible to protect.
 It took me an hour to dig steps... in vertical ice !
 Or it's more accurate to say I carved hand holds...
 Then we were inside a wide crevasse (visible) and had to go up a chimney (just like in good old Yosemite, except that here I was doing axe-jams !).
 Then there's 50 more meters at 40° to the summit.
 Took us 4 hours to get up.
 [Purchase the poster]

 The full story is longer than this.
 About a month earlier, the doctor (see above) had started to blow a fuse.
 To make a long story short, we had to put him in a straight jacket and watch over him for the whole time.
 The Astrolabe was scheduled to arrive only in December, but the Australian agreed to reroute their supply ship, the Aurora Australis, to come pick him up.
-In the meanwhile, since we had no more usable doctor, the station leader forbade all dangerous activities, including climbing.
+In the meanwhile, since we had no more usable doctor, the station leader forbade all dangerous activities, including climbing, which I agreed to.

 On Nov 4th, the Australians were about 160km away, blocked by the pack of sea ice.
 They sent 3 helicopters with a new doctor and some fresh salad and tomatoes.
 On that same day we took off for our long postponed climb.
 On the way we broke the antenna of the radio and we could hear people calling for us, but they couldn't hear us.
 We came back cold, exhausted and in hiding during the night... only to find that everybody was looking at the leg crossing of Sharon Stone since the Aussies had given us the tape of Basic Instinct !
 The boss waited for the end of the movie before chewing on us...